configSource: Create configuration files and generate a configmap from them

 When you use the CSP-merge.ini file to modify the IKO-generated CSP.ini file at deployment or later, the settings you include in CSP-merge.ini are also applied to the CSP.ini file in the dedicated (sidecar) webgateway containers.
 Generally speaking, due to the fact that the sidecar webgateway file contains only the LOCAL server profile and only built-in InterSystems IRIS paths in its application profiles, while the webgateway node file does not contain the former and typically not the latter, changes intended for the webgateway nodes should not affect the dedicated (sidecar) webgateway containers.
 However it is important to consider this possibility when updating the IKO-generated webgateway node CSP.ini using the CSP-merge.ini file.

-If you deploy with the IKO-generated CSP.ini file, when you modify the IrisCluster by updating the definition to change the number of data or compute node or add or remove sam or iam node and then reapplying the cluster definition, a new CSP.ini file, reflecting the changes (including in the distribution of application connections) is automatically generated and installed on the webgateway nodes; any changes you made to the previous file using CSP-merge.ini will have to be made again if still desired, either when reapplying the modified definition or later reconfiguring the nodes as described above.
+If you deploy with the IKO-generated CSP.ini file, when you modify the IrisCluster by updating the definition to change the number of data or compute nodes or add or remove iam nodes and then reapply the cluster definition, a new CSP.ini file, reflecting the changes (including in the distribution of application connections) is automatically generated and installed on the webgateway nodes; any changes you made to the previous file using CSP-merge.ini will have to be made again if still desired, either when reapplying the modified definition or later reconfiguring the nodes as described above.

 Be sure to review information about securing Web Gateway connections in Secure Web Gateway management access ,Update and coordinate server authentication credentials, and tls: Configure TLS security.